Daeer-Projects/Coding-Kata/DataMungingKata/ReadMe.md

 Can I get the extensions to use the expected validator based on something that is contained in the call?

+I have completed the rough football component now.
+Still needs some clean up and summary blocks.

+Next stage is the unit tests for the football component.

+Then we can see how much of the code is duplicated, as there is a lot that looks so very similar, as each component does the same thing.

 ## Kata Questions